A silhouette of Discovery while it lands amid a Floridian sunrise.

 News story originally written on August 19, 1997

-Discovery finished its 12-day mission as it landed at Kennedy Space Center today.
-Discovery touched down at 6:08 a.m.
+Discovery finished its 12-day mission today.
+It landed at Kennedy Space Center at 6:08 a.m.
 CDT.
-This wraps up the sixth shuttle mission of the year and the 86th mission in the shuttle program.
+This was the sixth shuttle mission of the year.

-This shuttle mission was designed to study the Earth's atmosphere, especially the ozone layer.
+Astronauts used a satellite to study the Earth's ozone layer.
 The crew also tested a small robotic arm which will be used on the future international space station.

-NASA intends to launch Atlantis on September 25th.
-The shuttle will be making a trip to Russia's crippled space station Mir.
+NASA will launch Atlantis on September 25th.
+The shuttle will be making a trip to Russia's space station Mir because it needs help.

 You might also be interested in: